learn-co-students/html-css-css-page-layout-code-along-html-000/README.md

 </header>
 ```

-The "wrapper" class is going to help us to center content in a common parent element. let's add afew more wrappers.
+The "wrapper" class is going to help us to center content in a common parent element. let's add a few more wrappers.
 Open a wrapper div just below the closing `</header>` element.
 And we will close the wrapper div just before the starting `<section id="details">`.

 ```html
 </header>